algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ### Present

-The actual work asked by [ALGOSUP](https://algosup.com) serve has C language practicing in the company conditions to train their students as real professional.
+The actual work asked by [ALGOSUP](https://algosup.com) serves as C language practicing in company conditions to train their students as real professionals.

 This project helped use to know how a computer works and lead us to a better knowledge of programming but also others roles related to the [IT](https://en.wikipedia.org/wiki/Information_technology) professional world.